 The program benefits families in need while providing volunteers with on-the-ground experience, and the CERT program has become more efficient and effective as a result.
 According to Uli, the Woodburn Fire District’s CERT coordinator, its volunteers are now better prepared to respond to other emergencies.

 “For us this has been a learning tool,” he said, noting improvements in radio communications, route planning and streamlining paperwork.
 “When this whole [COVID] thing blows over, our ability to have an organizational structure that functions efficiently means all this training will have paid off.”

 The food box deliveries would not be possible without the commitment of the CERT team and the valuable partnerships between AWARE Food Bank, the Woodburn Fire District, the city of Woodburn, Woodburn School District, and Woodburn Foursquare Church.
-Generous support also comes from members of our community, whose donations of time, food and funding help ensure that all of our neighbors have access to healthy food.
+Generous support also comes from community members like you, whose donations of time, food and funding help ensure that all of our neighbors have access to healthy food.